CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Syntax: .dims DIMENSIONS

 This pseudo-operation must be inside any kernel configuration.
-Defines what dimensions (from list: x, y, z) will be used to determine space of the kernel execution.
+Define what dimensions (from list: x, y, z) will be used to determine space of the kernel execution.

 ### .driver_version